 The UAELI is part of the "Reshaping our Region’s Planning" Portfolio and is the first foundational "strategic policy" investigation completed that will inform preparations for a new planning scheme.
-The investigation will also assist preparations for a State review of ShapingSEQ, likely 2022-24, and support implementation of the Regional Economic Development Strategy (2020-41).
+The investigation will also support implementation of the Regional Economic Development Strategy (2020-41).

 A key requirement of the UAELI was to analyse the supply and demand situation for the five types of industrial development areas or precincts within the Industry Zone, being:

-The key findings from the UAELI report are:
+The key findings from the UAELI report include:

 The HNI is part of the "Reshaping our Region’s Planning" Portfolio, and is the second foundational investigation (after UAELI) that will inform a new planning scheme.